 Both Barter and Skinner were wounded but escaped.
 Barter’s body was found the next day outside Auburn with two bullets in the chest and a third in his brain.
-Rather than be imprisoned again, he evidently finished the job with a self-inflicted shot to the head.
-A note scrawled in pencil was found in his gloved hand that read “If J. Boggs is dead, I am satisfied.”
+Rather than be imprisoned again, he finished the job with a self-inflicted shot to the head.
+A note scrawled in pencil was found in his gloved hand that read, “If J. Boggs is dead, I am satisfied.”
 He would have been unhappy to know that his lawman nemesis lived until 1909.

-Rattlesnake Dick Barter terrorized the Sierra foothills for over three years from 1856 to 1859.
-He is buried at the Old Auburn Cemetery, in Auburn, California.
+Rattlesnake Dick Barter terrorized the Sierra foothills for over three years, from 1856 to 1859.
+He is buried at the Old Auburn Cemetery in Auburn, California.

 The mule-train robbery gold taken by Barter’s gang in 1856 and hidden in the Trinity Mountains, near Redding, has never been recovered.
-Forty Thousand dollars in gold still awaits its finder, but the search would be difficult in the vastness of the more than two million acre Shasta-Trinity National Forest.
+Forty thousand dollars in gold still awaits its finder, but the search would be difficult in the vastness of the more than two million acre Shasta-Trinity National Forest.